YottaDB/YDBDoc/ProgGuide/utility.rst

 %RSEL
 ++++++++++

-The %RSEL utility selects M routines. %RSEL selects routines using directories specified by the YottaDB special variable $ZROUTINES. $ZROUTINES contains an ordered list of directories that certain YottaDB functions use to locate source and object files.
-If $ZROUTINES is not defined, YottaDB sets it in the environment to :code:`$ydb_dist/libyottadbutil.so` if it exists, and to :code:`$ydb_dist` if it does not, and then uses that value.
+The %RSEL utility selects M routines. %RSEL selects routines using directories and shared libraries specified by the YottaDB special variable $ZROUTINES. $ZROUTINES contains an ordered list of directories that certain YottaDB functions use to locate source and object files.
+If $ZROUTINES is not defined, YottaDB sets it in the environment to :code:`$ydb_dist/libyottadbutil.so` in M mode or to :code:`$ydb_dist/utf8/libyottadbutil.so` in UTF-8 mode, if it exists, and to :code:`$ydb_dist` if it does not, and then uses that value.
 Other YottaDB utilities call %RSEL.

 %RSEL prompts for the name of a routine(s).